speedyleion/speedyleion.github.io/_posts/2021-08-19-c++-compile-time-regex.markdown

 The Code Implementation
 =======================

-Modifying the example provided by the libary's readme I came up with:
+Modifying the example provided by the library's readme I came up with:

 {% highlight c++ %}
 #include "ctre.hpp"